-3.1 Trinity website aims to be accessible to all users including people with disabilities for whom the internet can be a very valuable communication and information tool.
-Technical tools are constantly being developed and refined which convert text on web pages to the spoken word and thereby make information accessible to people with disabilities, particularly those with visual impairment and reading difficulties.
-The degree to which web pages are accessible to users with disabilities is defined in terms of priority levels (Web Accessibility Initiative - WAI) and all new websites within Trinity website are required to be universally accessible at priority levels 1 and 2 except in very exceptional circumstances.
+In terms of priority levels, all new within the Trinity website are required to be universally accessible at priority levels A and AA except in very exceptional circumstances.
 Those responsible for existing Trinity websites will be encouraged to make the changes necessary to achieve accessibility at this minimum level.
-It is strongly recommended that websites should be developed with a view to achieving accessibility at priority level 3.
+It is strongly recommended that websites should be developed with a view to achieving accessibility at priority level AAA.

 Persons found guilty of any of the above offences are liable to a fine and/or prison sentence.
 Any staff or student member of Trinity found to be in breach of the provisions of this Act shall be immediately reported to the Gardaí.